Managing Autoscaling Volumes

 If you'd like to programmatically deactivate autoscaling for your volumes, use the deactivate-autoscaling endpoint.

-Exceptions From Autoscaling Rules
+Exceptions from Autoscaling Rules

 When autoscaling is deactivated for a volume, it is automatically marked as an exception to all autoscaling rules.
 This prevents any rule from re-activating autoscaling on that volume without your explicit action.
 If you want a rule to apply to the volume again in the future, you can remove the exception through the rule's detail panel.